-Operation Paws for Homes (OPH) volunteers are traveling to India in February 2020 to rescue street dogs.
-They will volunteer at OPH's partner Kannan Animal Welfare (KAW), an animal rescue organization in New Delhi, India.
+A group of volunteers is traveling to India in February 2020 to rescue street dogs.
+They will volunteer at Operation Paws for Homes (OPH) shelter partner Kannan Animal Welfare (KAW), an animal rescue organization in New Delhi, India.
 Many dogs living on the street are hit by cars, develop serious medical conditions, and suffer from malnutrition.
 KAW rescues sick and injured dogs and provides medical treatment.

-Some lucky dogs are then transported to OPH to find loving forever homes in the U.S. We are raising funds to bring six dogs to the U.S. with the OPH volunteers.
+Some lucky dogs are then transported to OPH to find loving forever homes in the U.S. We are raising funds to bring six dogs to the U.S. with the group of volunteers.

 Operation Paws for Homes (OPH) and Kannan Animal Welfare (KAW), an animal rescue organization in New Delhi, India, are working together to transform the lives of street dogs.